janikvonrotz/nginx-modsecurity-crs/README.md

 # Templates

-The `etc` folder contains various config files.
-These files have been copied either from the Nginx Docker image or the modsecurity Core Rule Set repository.
+The `etc` folder of this repo contains various config files.
+These files have been copied either from the Nginx Docker image or the ModSecurity Core Rule Set repository.

 Here is a list of the config files an their source: